whaagmans/CS-Minor-Portfolio/content/MFA.md

 Hardware tokens are small, like a key fob, and generate a new numeric code every 30-seconds, making them the most ancient form of 2FA.
 When users try to access an account, they glance at the device and enter the displayed 2FA code back into the site or app.
 Other hardware tokens automatically transfer the 2FA code when plugged into a computer's USB port.

 They've got several downsides, however.
 For businesses, distributing these units is costly.
 And users find their size makes them easy to lose or misplace.
-Most importantly, they are not entirely safe from being hacked.
+Most importantly, they are not entirely safe from being hacked[[9][10][11]](#references).

 ### SMS Text-Message and Voice-based tokens

 SMS-based 2FA communicates with a user's phone directly.
 The site provides After obtaining their login and password, the user a one-time passcode (OTP) through a text message.
 After that, much like with the hardware token, the user must re-enter the OTP into the application to gain access.
 Voice-based 2FA works similarly, automatically dialing a user and delivering the 2FA code audibly.

 For a low-risk online activity, text or voice authentication may be sufficient.
 However, this degree of 2FA may not be adequate for websites that retain your personal information, such as utility providers, banks, or email accounts.
 In addition, SMS is widely regarded as the least secure user authentication method.
-As a result, many businesses are strengthening their security by shifting away from SMS-based two-factor authentication.
+As a result, many businesses are strengthening their security by shifting away from SMS-based two-factor authentication[[9][10][11]](#references).

 ### Software Tokens